You think you are the world…

 and that’s the problem.

 In an article in Forbes magazine, Linda Elder talks about some of the ways we’re wrong in our thinking.
+In her view, they boil down to three:

 - We’re selfish and we think the world revolves around us.